GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

     - **Orientatin sensors**

       Given a Quaternion sensor called "LFOOT", orientation sensors columns must be named [LFOOT_1, LFOOT_2, LFOOT_3, LFOOT_4].
 A graphic example can be found here:  [orientation dataframe example](doc/images/quaternion_input_dataset.png)
+- **CSV files naming**, the name for each file must follow this rule **subject-activity-trial.csv**:

+    - **subject**: name of the subject performing the activity.
+Each subject name must be unique and cannot be a substring of other subject name.
+    - **activity**: label for the activity.
+Each activity label must be unique and cannot be a substring of other activity label.
+    - **trial**: identifier to specify trial number in case there are multiple records for the same subject and activity.
+This can be the case, e.g. for measures performed under different conditions/scenarios (ideal, usual, abnormal) or movements recorded twice.

 Some valid datasets examples could be: